Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 Now, we start fitting our model.
 We use claims frequency = claim number/exposure as our outcome variable.
 We then divide the dataset into training set and test set with a 9:1 random split.

 Also, notice that we do not one hot encode our columns.
-Rather, we take advantage of `quantcore.glm`'s integration with `quantcore.matrix`, which allows us to pass in categorical columns directly! `quantcore.matrix` will handle the encoding for us and even includes a handful of helpful matrix operation optimizations.
+Rather, we take advantage of `glum`'s integration with `tabmat`, which allows us to pass in categorical columns directly! `tabmat` will handle the encoding for us and even includes a handful of helpful matrix operation optimizations.
 We use the `Categorizer` from [dask_ml](https://ml.dask.org/modules/generated/dask_ml.preprocessing.Categorizer.html) to set our categorical columns as categorical dtypes and to ensure that the categories align in fitting and predicting.
 <!-- #endregion -->

 ```python